-C. Treatment
+D. Treatment

-Severity Treatment Comments Mild-Moderate 1 st line: Metronidazole 500mg PO three times a day for 10 days.
-2 nd line (e.g., pregnancy): Vancomycin 125mg PO four times a day for 10 days.
-If no improvement within 5-7 days with 1 st line regimen, consider change to 2 nd line regimen.
-Severe Vancomycin 125mg PO four times a day for 10 days.
-Severe and Complicated Vancomycin 500mg PO four times a day and metronidazole 500mg IV every 8 hours.
+Severity Treatment Comments Initial episode: Non-Severe 1ST LINE: Vancomycin 125mg po qid for 10 days.
+If no improvement within 5-7 days with vancomycin regimen, consider change to fidaxomicin 200mg po bid for 10 days.
+If above agents unavailable: Metronidazole 500mg po tid a day for 10 days.
+If possible, STOP antibiotics that may be contributing to CDI development.
+Initial episode: Severe Vancomycin 125mg po qid for 10 days.
+If possible, STOP antibiotics that may be contributing to CDI development.
+Initial episode: Fulminant Vancomycin 500mg po qid AND metronidazole 500mg IV every 8 hours.
+If ileus is present: Add vancomycin 500mg in 100ml normal saline per rectum every 6 hours as a retention enema.
 Surgical consult is recommended.
-Add vancomycin 500mg in 500ml saline as rectal enema four times a day, if ileus is present.
-Initial RCDI (within 8 weeks of completing prior treatment) Confirm level of severity and treat as described above.

-- Metronidazole should NOT be used beyond the first RCDI. - A 10-day course of fidaxomicin 200mg PO twice a day may be considered INSTEAD of vancomycin regimen in patients with severe, uncomplicated infection who are at particularly high risk of recurrence (e.g., when causative antibiotic cannot be discontinued). - Discussion of patients with RCDIs beyond the initial RCDI is outside the scope of this guidance.
+If possible, sтор antibiotics that may be contributing to CDI development.
+Initial RCDI (within 8 weeks of completing prior treatment) If standard vancomycin regimen was used for initial episode: Prolonged tapered/pulsed vancomycin regimen (e.g., 125 mg qid for 10-14 days, then bid for 7 days, then once per day for 7 days, and then once every 2 or 3 days for 2-8 weeks) OR Fidaxomicin 200mg po bid for 10 days Confirm level of severity If possible, STOP antibiotics that may be contributing to CDI development.
+If metronidazole was used for initial episode: • Vancomycin 125mg po qid for 10 days Metronidazole should only be used for an initial episode of non-severe CDI, and only if vancomycin and fidaxomicin are unavailable.
+A 10-day course of fidaxomicin 200mg po twice a day may be considered INSTEAD of vancomycin regimen in patients with severe, uncomplicated infection who are at particularly high risk of recurrence (e.g., when causative antibiotic cannot be discontinued).
+Discussion of patients with RCDIs beyond the initial RCDI is outside the scope of this guidance.
 Such cases should be managed on a case-by-case basis, and consultation with a specialist should be considered.
 Possible treatment may include pulsed and/or tapered regimens, with or without rifaximin or fidaxomicin "chasers," or fecal microbiota transplant.
 Note: Oral vancomycin doses may be compounded from the intravenous formulations at capable institutions at significant cost savings.

-D. Infection Control and Prevention
+E. Infection Control and Prevention

-- Contact precautions should be maintained for all CDI patients, at least until diarrhea resolves. - Gloves and gowns should be worn by all individuals entering the room of any CDI patient. - Hand hygiene should be performed using soap and water; alcohol-based and chlorhexidine-based sanitizers are NOT as effective against C. difficile spores. - Disinfection of environmental surfaces should be performed with a C. difficile-sporicidal disinfectant. - There is not enough evidence to show that probiotics prevent CDI.
-See Chapter 10 of the Antimicrobial Stewardship Clinical Guidance for more information on probiotics.
+- Contact precautions should be maintained for all CDI patients for at least 48 hours after diarrhea has resolved. - Gloves and gowns must be worn by all individuals entering the room of any CDI patient, and removed before exiting. - Hand hygiene should be performed before and after caring for a patient with C. difficile by using soap and water.
+Alcohol-based and chlorhexidine-based sanitizers are NOT effective against C. difficile spores. - Daily and terminal disinfection of environmental surfaces should be performed with a C. difficile-sporicidal disinfectant. - There is not enough evidence to show that probiotics prevent CDI.
+See Chapter 10 of this Antimicrobial Stewardship Clinical Guidance for more information on probiotics.

-E. References
+F. References

 - Burgos R, Schmiedeskamp-Rahe M. Selected infections of the GI tract and liver.
 In: Murphy JE, Lee MW, eds.
 Pharmacotherapy Self-Assessment Program, 2016 Book 2.
 GI/Fluids and Nutrition.
-Lenexa, KS: American College of Clinical Pharmacy, 2016:10-12. - Surawicz CM, Brandt LJ, Binion DG, et al. Guidelines for diagnosis, treatment, and prevention of Clostridium difficile infections.
+Lenexa, KS: American College of Clinical Pharmacy, 2016:10-12. - McDonald LC, Gerding D, Johnson S, et al. Clinical practice guidelines for Clostridium difficile infection in adults and children: 2017 update by the Infectious Diseases Society of America (IDSA) and Society for Healthcare Epidemiology of America (SHEA).
+Clinical Infectious Diseases.
+2018;66(7): e1-e48. - Surawicz CM, Brandt LJ, Binion DG, et al. Guidelines for diagnosis, treatment, and prevention of Clostridium difficile infections.
 Am J Gastroenterol.
 2013;108:478-498.